 Also, this does attempt to create a love triangle with Sakura's friend, but it's pretty weak.
 It's hinted at pretty heavily on Kuniharu's end, but nothing really comes of it.
 He makes an impulsive confession to Sakura but quickly throws that away when it's clear he doesn't have a chance.
 Again, I wish we had more build-up and more tension.
 Kuniharu felt very surface-level, and with very little activity on his side of this triangle, it left me feeling like there was little to no point in the love triangle at all.
 I wish it had either been left out entirely or he would have had more of an active role beyond being the silent, pining third in this love triangle.

 I feel like I've given this a pretty hard time, but it is pretty good.
 It's got some smutty goodness, and if that's all you're looking for, then I don't see why you wouldn't like this.
 I will say that the smut is mainly relegated to heavy petting and the like.
 Not much regarding penetration, but I found that rather refreshing in its own way.
 It's nothing unique or exciting, but it's not a bad, short read to fill the gap between more profound and more in-depth fare.

 I like this just fine.
-It’s nothing revolutionary, but it is wholly inoffensive.
+It's nothing revolutionary, but it is wholly inoffensive.
 The men are pretty, the smut is nice, and it has a nice little after-story at the end that almost makes it worth the entire story just to read it.
-I do wish it had more depth, but for as short as it is, it’s hard to fault it for not exploring more than it did.
-Again, a quick read with fluff and sex.
+I do wish it had more depth, but for as short as it is, it's hard to fault it for not exploring more than it did.
+Again, it's a quick read with fluff and sex.
 What more could you want?

 Have you read Love Blooms for a Twisted Blossom (Tapas) | He's Mean Because He Likes You (Renta!)?
 If so, what do you think?
 Do you agree with my assessment?
 Do you not?
 Let me know, and comment below!